AdobeDocs/analytics-platform.en/help/stitching/overview.md

 Consider the following example, where Bob records different events as part of an event dataset.

-*Data as it appears the day it is collected:*
+*Data as it appeared the day it is collected:*

 | Event | Timestamp | Persistent ID (Cookie ID) | Transient ID (Login ID) | Stitched ID (after live stitch) |
 |---|---|---|---|---|